Anoka County has several regional paved bike trails, and 85 miles of bike trails within 12 of its regional and county parks.

 Rum River Central Regional Park (Ramsey)

 Rum River Central has beautiful paved multi-use trails through its heavily-wooded and quite hilly terrain.
 Every once in awhile you’ll be next to the Rum River or over some restored prairie.
 The horse trails aren’t for bikers, though.
-Here’s the map.
+It’s not a long network, but very scenic.
+Here’s the Rum River Central map.

 Rum River North has some paved trails within the Park, and connects to the Rum River Regional Trail on its south side.
 From here you can back southeast to Lake George Regional Park.
 On a hot day, you can go jump in the lake at the end of your ride!
-Here’s the map.
+It also connects to the Sugar Hill Regional Trail.
+Here’s the Rum River North map.

 And finally, the southern most of the Rum River Parks, there are just a few paved trails running through Rum River South.
 Not enough for a workout, but great for youngsters just starting out on their biking career.
-Here’s the map.
+Follow the trail down to the confluence of the Rum and the Mississippi Rivers.
+Here’s the Rum River South map.

-Here’s a map with all of Anoka County’s bike trails, including in the parks and the regional trails.
+Here’s a map with all of Anoka County’s bike trails.

 Fat Bike Trails

-Anoka County now has a fat bike pilot program.
+Anoka County now has a fat bike pilot program during our snow season.
 If you’re a fat biker (I mean, a biker who rides a fat bike!!), give it a try!
 Then let the Parks Office know what you think.

 Mountain Bike Trails

 Anoka County has no designated mountain bike trails.
-Honestly, Anoka County is pretty flat!
-It wouldn’t be very exciting here.
+Honestly, Anoka County is pretty flat—it wouldn’t be very exciting 🙂